Out of This World (2026 film)

-Out of This World is an upcoming drama film written and directed by Albert Serra, in his English-language feature film debut.
-It stars Riley Keough, F. Murray Abraham, Liza Yankovskaia and Birte von Knoblauch.
+Out of This World is an upcoming drama film written and directed by Albert Serra.
+It stars Riley Keough, F. Murray Abraham, Alexander Johnson, Liza Yankovskaia and Birte von Knoblauch.
+It is Serra's first English-language film.

 Premise

 An American delegation travels to Russia in the midst of the Ukrainian war to try to find a solution to an economic dispute linked to sanctions.